 |Earnell Lucas||Director, Security/Facility Operations|

-In addition to his duties as the VP, Educational Programming & Investigative Services for Major League Baseball, Earnell serves as a liaison between MiLB™ and local law enforcement agencies in its member clubs' cities.
+In addition to his duties as the VP of Educational Programming & Investigative Services for Major League Baseball, Lucas serves as a liaison between Minor League Baseball and local law enforcement agencies in its member clubs' cities.
 He also works with league officials to identify and address security issues and facilitate training for Minor League Baseball players to help increase their personal security awareness.

-Prior to joining Major League Baseball in 2002, Lucas worked for 25 years in the Milwaukee Police Department, serving as its captain from 1999-2002.
+Prior to joining Minor League Baseball in 2002, Lucas worked for 25 years in the Milwaukee Police Department, serving as its captain from 1999-2002.

-Earnell graduated cum laude from Marquette University with a degree in Criminology and Law Studies.
-He also holds management certificates from the Federal Bureau of Investigation National Academy and the Northwestern University Traffic Institute School of Police Staff and Command, at which he was awarded the Franklin Kreml Leadership Award.
+Lucas graduated cum laude from Marquette University with a degree in criminology and law studies.
+He also holds management certificates from the FBI National Academy and the Northwestern University Traffic Institute School of Police Staff and Command, at which he was awarded the Franklin Kreml Leadership Award.